Symptoms & treatment by Case Psychology

 1. An outside perspective: Sometimes it can be therapeutic to talk to an impartial third party, who can help you to think about things from a different perspective, to normalize life events and emotional reactions, to create some distance between you and your problems, to explore alternative solutions, and to find meaning in difficult life circumstances.

 In Ontario, psychologists, psychotherapists, and clinical social workers in private practices do not require a doctor’s referral.
-You can simply phone our clinic to book a session yourself.
+You can simply call our Burlington therapists to book a session yourself.
 However, some insurance companies require a referral, so always check with your insurance provider first, to find out if they require a doctor’s referral for reimbursement.

 Psychoeducational Assessments